Maternal-Fetal Medicine Research

 This division supports a perinatal epigenetics research laboratory, which conducts translational research in gene-environment interactions that affect fetal development, maternal health and postnatal health trajectories, as well as an obstetric clinical pharmacology lab, which provides laboratory space and resources for basic and translational study techniques related to therapeutics in pregnant women.

 An important component of the division’s obstetrical research is the PREGMED program.
 As one of the initial IUPUI Signature Centers and later supported by NIH funding, the focus of PREGMED is to develop personalized therapeutic approaches for pregnant women and children using analytic, genomic and computational techniques.
+The program also includes a one-year research fellowship.

 Researchers are working to determine if giving blood pressure medication to women with chronic mildly elevated blood pressures during pregnancy compared to not treating these mild elevations reduces the frequency of maternal and newborn complications often associated with chronic hypertension.
 These complications could include fetal or neonatal death, preeclampsia, placental abruption, preterm birth of less than 35 weeks (not due to spontaneous preterm labor or membrane rupture) or a birth weight below the 10th percentile.
 This is a multi-center, NIH- funded clinical trial.